Back to Blog

 Here’s the positive news!

 Most of the children I see with feeding challenges benefit from attending school or childcare.
 Eating with other kids and following a structured meal/snack routine can help with their feeding development and can sometimes reduce picky eating.
-Often kids’ feeding skills begin to improve when they start school or daycare!
+Kids' feeding skills can improve when they start school or daycare!

-Many parents express anxiety and fear about sending their child with feeding issues to school/childcare; however, I always reassure them that the school/daycare routine, peer-modelling, and daily food exposure will likely benefit their child over time.
+Many parents express anxiety and fear about sending their child with feeding issues to school/childcare; however, I always reassure caregivers that the school/daycare routine, peer-modelling, and daily food exposure will likely benefit their child over time.
 Some of the kids I see eat extremely well at childcare, but not so well at home.
-This break in pattern from learned eating patterns at home can really help some kids with feeding difficulties.
+This break in pattern from learned eating patterns at home can really help some kids on their feeding journey.

 Feeding Tips for Back-to-School Kids!